Spina BifidaSkip to the navigation

 Experts such as physical therapists and occupational therapists work with children who have severe spina bifida.
 The work starts soon after the child's birth.
 These therapists can teach parents and caregivers how to do exercises and activities with the child.

 Some children may need a brace, a wheelchair, or other aids.
 Children with bladder control problems may need help using a catheter each day to prevent infection and kidney damage.
+To help prevent bowel problems, parents usually begin working with the doctor or nurse on managing bowel care as soon as the child starts eating solid food.
 As children with severe spina bifida grow, other treatments and surgeries may be needed to manage problems that arise.

 There are many ways you can support your child: